uac-ctf/writeups/Personnel/README.md

 Another solution, probably much simpler was to issue ```[\s\S]+``` as the query term.
 This searches for one or more characters that are spaces, or that are not spaces.
 It is similar to the ```.+``` query, but also includes the ```\n```.

-We include a Proof of Concept of to test the queries.
+We include a Proof of Concept to test the queries.